Sharp transition of the invertibility of the adjacency matrices of sparse random graphs: Introduction

 10pt

-Thus, Corollary \ref{cor:condition-no} shows that \\ \emph{up to a set of a small probability, we have a dichotomy: either the matrix $A_n$ contains a zero row or zero column, and so $\wt \sigma(A_n) =\infty$, or $\wt \sigma(A_n) $ is roughly of the same order as for the dense random matrix}. \\ This establishes an analogue of von Neumann's conjecture for the condition number for the entire range of $p$.
+Thus, Corollary \ref{cor:condition-no} shows that \emph{up to a set of a small probability, we have a dichotomy: either the matrix $A_n$ contains a zero row or zero column, and so $\wt \sigma(A_n) =\infty$, or $\wt \sigma(A_n) $ is roughly of the same order as for the dense random matrix}.

+This establishes an analogue of von Neumann's conjecture for the condition number for the entire range of $p$.
+Let us add that the conclusion of Corollary \ref{cor:condition-no} continues to hold for $\sigma(A_n \odot R_n)$, where $A_n \odot R_n$ is the entry-wise product of (symmetric) matrices with i.i.d.~$\dBer(p)$ entries and Rademacher entries, independent of each other.
+The proof is a simple adaptation of that of Corollary \ref{cor:condition-no}.

 The rest of the paper is organized as follows: In Section \ref{sec:prelim} we provide an outline of the proofs of Theorems \ref{thm:s-min-graphs} and \ref{thm:s-max-general}.
 In Section \ref{sec:inv-dom-comp} we show that $A_n$ is well invertible over the set of vectors that are close to sparse vectors.
 We split the set of such vectors into three subsets: vectors that are close very sparse vectors, close to moderately sparse vectors, and those that have a large spread component.
 Section \ref{sec:incomp} shows that the matrix in context is well invertible over the set of vectors that are not close to sparse vectors.
 In Section \ref{sec:proof-main-thm} we first prove Theorem \ref{thm:s-min-graphs}(ii) which essentially follows from Markov's inequality.
 Then combining the results of Sections \ref{sec:inv-dom-comp}-\ref{sec:incomp} and using Theorem \ref{thm:s-max-general} we prove Theorem \ref{thm:s-min-graphs}(i).
 The proof of Theorem \ref{thm:s-max-general} can be found in Section \ref{sec:spectral-norm}.
 Appendix \ref{sec:appendix} contains the proofs of some structural properties of the adjacency matrices of the sparse random graphs that are used to treat very sparse vectors.
 In Appendix \ref{sec:invert-large-spread} we prove invertibility over vectors that are close to sparse vectors having a large spread component.